Siemens Desiro: Russia

 In January 2013 RZD began putting into service the first 18 trains from the initial order for 38.
 In mid-2013 a joint venture between Siemens and Ural Locomotives began production of the second batch of 16 trains at a factory in Ekaterinburg.
 The first train was assembled in June 2014.
 62% of its components were produced locally.
-The factory is expected to supply 240 trains by 2021.
+The factory was expected to supply 240 trains by 2021.

 In 2011 RZD ordered 1,200 cars from Ural Locomotives.
-Local content is to be increased to 80 percent.
-Siemens also has an order for maintenance of rolling stock for a period of 40 years.
-The contracts with the Siemens is estimated at 2.5 billion euros.
+Local content was to be increased to 80 percent.
+Siemens also had an order for maintenance of rolling stock for a period of 40 years.
+The contract with Siemens was estimated at €2.5 billion.

-Desiro Rus is divided into 6 types (ES1 (suburban), ES1 Premium (intercity), ES2G (suburban), ES2G (city-urban), ES2GP (intercity), ES1P (intercity).
+Desiro Rus was divided into 6 types (ES1 (suburban), ES1 Premium (intercity), ES2G (suburban), ES2G (city-urban), ES2GP (intercity), ES1P (intercity).

-A total of 236 trainsets (1283 carriage) of all Lastochka types were delivered as of November 2020.
+A total of 281 trainsets (1538 carriage) of all Lastochka types were delivered as of January 2023.